-MIT's graduate students and postdocs, the lifeblood of the Institute's research enterprise, represent one of the most talented and diverse cohorts in the world.
+MIT's graduate students and postdocs represent one of the most talented and diverse cohorts of scholars in the world.

 The Institute's graduate programs provide collaborative environments and cutting edge facilities, such as MIT.nano, for advanced study.
-Students work together with faculty to extend the boundaries of knowledge in fields ranging from quantum computing to medicine to political science to the arts.
+Students work together with faculty to extend the boundaries of knowledge in fields ranging from quantum computing to medicine to political science to the arts